-Unfortunately, if you are starting out with limited capital you can’t just buy land: you need a vehicle for generating income to service your debt.
+Unfortunately, if you are starting out with the limited capital you can’t just buy land: you need a vehicle for generating income to service your debt.

 That vehicle is the rental property.
 But knowing that the land is the appreciating component, you need to acquire rental properties with the highest possible component of land value.